| | | | |

 Instructions

 • Preheat the oven to 350 degrees.
-Coat a mini baking dish with cooking spray.
+Coat a mini baking dish with butter or cooking spray.

 DID YOU MAKE THIS RECIPE?Tag @4loveofcooking on instagram and hashtag it #4loveofcooking